SB-586

 Plain Language

-When a carrier uses AI to issue an adverse determination (e.g., a claim denial, coverage modification, or other unfavorable coverage decision), the carrier must notify both the affected enrollee and the relevant health care provider that AI was used in reaching the adverse determination.
-The carrier must also provide a clear and timely appeal process for the determination.
-This creates two distinct obligations: (1) a transparency/disclosure obligation triggered by any adverse AI-assisted determination, and (2) an appeal process obligation ensuring meaningful recourse.
-The statute does not specify required timeframes for the notice or appeal, which the Commission may address through rulemaking under subsection K.
+When a health carrier uses AI to issue an adverse determination (e.g., a claim denial, coverage modification, or prior authorization denial), the carrier must notify both the affected enrollee and the health care provider that AI was used in making that determination.
+In addition, the carrier must provide a clear and timely appeal process for the adverse determination.
+This imposes two distinct obligations on the same triggering event: (1) disclosure that AI was involved, and (2) a functional appeal mechanism.
+The statute does not specify exactly what the notice must contain beyond the AI involvement disclosure, nor does it define the timeline for 'timely,' which the Commission may clarify by regulation.

 Statutory Text